 To this end, we focus on two geographical regions, these are the South East and South West extremities.
 Focus is placed on these regions as there are several CCGTs connected in both regions.
 Typically, these are NTS capacity constrained areas of the network when local supplies are low.
-Within each region five CCGTs and their respective profiles over a three-year period were observed.
+Within the South West region five CCGTs and their respective profiles over a three-year period were observed, in the South East region six CCGTS and their respective profiles over a three-year period were observed.